OpenBankingUK/knowledge-base-pub/docs/standards/general/vrp.md

 All the consent parameters have to be agreed upon between the PISP and the PSU and the PSU has to give explicit consent.

+### ** While calculating the periodic limit amount, do we need to exclude the payments that have Rejected status?**

+Yes, you should exclude those with Rejected status.